 Other human foods that you should not give to your gerbil are as follows:

-- Any drinks that contain caffeine such as tea, coffee, and energy drinks.
+- Caffeinated drinks such as tea, coffee, and energy drinks.

 - Chocolate.
 Theobromine is a constituent ingredient of chocolate, and can is difficult for the gerbil to metabolize.
 Over time, it builds up and becomes toxic to their body.